CSIS-iLab/southbound/README.md

   - spread operators
   - imports
   - and [more](https://github.com/facebook/create-react-app)
+- React Snapshot is a zero-configureation pre-renderer that creates static html.
+This is better SEO for crawlers like Google and Web Archive.
 - Polyfills for older browsers used by our global audience:
   - @babel/polyfill
   - react-app-polyfill